Top 7 Upcoming Wind Farm Projects in France 2025

 In March 2023, Eoliennes en Mer Manche Normandie was awarded the contract after a competitive bidding process launched by France’s Ministry of Energy Transition.
 The wind farm developer outperformed five other pre-qualified consortia, including major players such as Iberdrola, Ocean Winds, Shell, and a joint venture between TotalEnergies and RWE.
 EDF Renewables and Maple Power offered a strike price of less than EUR 45 per MWh.

-The Manche Normandie offshore wind farm project will have a maximum of 37 to 47 offshore wind turbines installed over an area of ??183 km².
+One of the largest upcoming windmills in France will have a maximum of 37 to 47 offshore wind turbines installed over an area of 183 km².
 The wind farm is expected to generate around 4.5 million MWh annually, enough to power 1.5 million people (80,000 french households).

 The project will be connected to the onshore grid via a high-capacity DC export cable linking to the Menuel substation.
 Energy and marine consultancy ABL will act as the marine warranty surveyor for the wind farm.
 EDF Renewables and Maple Power are experienced leaders in this sector, having successfully developed France's first offshore wind farm in Saint-Nazaire (480 MW), along with projects like Fécamp (497 MW) and Calvados (450 MW).